 All GP Practices offer a health check.
 If you’re registered with a GP, you may be invited for the check by letter, or you may be offered the check when you're at your GP or local pharmacy.

-To find a list of GPs and pharmacies
+To find a list of

 in Greenwich, please go to the NHS Choices website.